Home Matters, Part II

 The last few weeks, I began each day doing part of a lesson, and later, in the cracks of the day, my brain was pinging with ideas and words and concepts about priests and temples, the ways God shows His glory, the ways fallible humans represent God to their world.
 How does He trust us with so much!
 I kept thinking how much dignity and worth this calling of priesthood gives every person, how much responsibility women carry to represent God well regardless of their life calling.

 In addition to probing the specific subject of priesthood, each chapter/lesson introduces a tool or a lens for exploring any Scripture passage.
-This give readers ways to study themes and passages of their interest, ways to teach Sunday school, and methods to study or lead Bible studies.
+This gives readers ways to study themes and passages of their interest, ways to teach Sunday school, and methods to study or lead Bible studies.

 Probably the biggest weakness with women’s Bible studies is that we rush from the text to ourselves.
 We think “What’s in it for me?
 How does this speak to my situation?”
 I think that’s why those cutesy titles are wrong: they serve the reader who loves coffee or puppies instead of calling the reader to serve the text and its intentions.